-As the injured victim, you may press DUI charges against an irresponsible driver and seek for compensation on your sustained injuries with the help of a truck accident lawyer in Dunwoody, GA.
+As the injured victim, you may press DUI charges against an irresponsible driver and seek compensation on your sustained injuries with the help of a truck accident lawyer in Dunwoody, GA.

-- Distracted driving.
 Distracted driving involves actions that take the driver’s attention off the road and his or her surroundings.
 One of the most common forms of distracted driving is receiving or sending a text message while navigating a vehicle.
 While this form of driver negligence can be challenging to prove, a reliable truck accident attorney will have the resources necessary in obtaining evidence that corroborates the distraction.

-- Mechanical failures.
 Some truck crashes occur because of mechanical failures, such as brake defects, poorly maintained or poorly installed parts, blown-out tires, malfunctioning turn signals, and many others.
 The liable parties will depend on whether the employer has not been able to maintain the trucks properly or if the manufacturer has failed to maintain high expectations of quality and safety in their manufactured mechanical parts.

 Since this kind of negligence will require strong evidence, it is important for anyone who has been hurt in a truck collision to consult with a truck wreck lawyer right after the accident.

-- Employer liability.
 The truck driver’s employer may also be held liable for a fatal or injurious truck accident.
 Some examples of employer’s negligent actions include allowing drivers to work beyond a reasonable number of hours, employing untrained drivers, and failing to provide regular mechanical maintenance to the trucks.
 In some instances, truck driver employers may evade responsibility during a compensation claim.
 This is why the advice of truck accident lawyers is valuable prior to the filing for compensation against an at-fault party.

 Truck accidents become a more complex matter when there are multiple negligent parties involved.
 While some accidents will involve only one negligent party, there are collisions whereby several parties can be involved in the liability.